Chapter 1 : Coming to Take You Away

 Rolf blinked repeatedly, stunned by a question it seemed he should have been expecting.
 How on earth was he supposed to explain the purpose of his trip?
 Realizing his lengthy pause was growing more suspicious by the second he blurted out, “Er—just on holiday with my girlfriend.”

-This seemed to satisfy the passport control as he merely nodded and continued, “How long will you be staying?”
+This seemed to satisfy the border officer as he merely nodded and continued, “How long will you be staying?”